|

 As we headed further west the hills surrounding the river grew higher and higher.
 The route begins to climb as the river cuts through gorges that the path cannot follow.
 We pass through good sized towns a couple times each day over the short distances we were riding.
 With the very hot, muggy weather we needed to stop regularly for cold drinks.
 We wanted summer.
 We found it

+So we're cruising along watching our German maps and it notes that we would be passing by something called a dreisenstation.
+We had no clue as to what that would be.
 When we arrived at the spot we found an old abandoned rail track with an old box car turned snack kiosk, several tables and chairs, and a bunch of brightly colored 4 person railroad bikes.
 They rent these for you to take a ride down the old rail tracks for the day.
 So now we know and never would we have guessed.

 Take a railroad bike for a spin